ResByte/tracker/README.md

 * `cmake ..`
 * `make`
 * `./tracker`
+* frame with car (surrounded by ractangular box is displayed)
+* click on the image frame and press any key to update to next data frames.

 ## Warnings

 * Compiler should support c++11.
 * Tested only on Linux systems

+## Results

+* Results are displayed as rectangular box surrounding target object.

 ## Performance